neilebliss/mp4stream/README.md

 BUILDING

 This project uses Apache Maven as a build tool.
-To build the project, cd into the "mp4stream" directory and run "mvn package".
+To build the project, run "mvn package".
 The build results (assuming a successful build and test pass) may be found in target/mp4stream-1.0.jar